Lemoncode/lc-validation-summary/README.md

 ngValidationSummary

 ===================

-Angular directive for providing a validation summary to angular based forms.
+ngValidationSummary is a customizable AngularJS directive providing a container with all the required fields in a web form section.

+Take a look at the samples included with the source code to see it in action.

 *work in progress* .